Studentship | Investigating the immune-epithelial interactions that drive intestinal inflammation

 Project with

-Intraepithelial T lymphocytes (IEL) are at the forefront of mucosal immunity - the first immune cells that pathogens and symbionts encounter in the gut.
-IEL are central to the protection of the gut against infection and dietary stress, but dysregulated IEL responses are also associated with autoimmune inflammatory bowel diseases such as Coeliac and Crohn’s disease.
+Intraepithelial T lymphocytes (IELs) are at the forefront of mucosal immunity - the first immune cells that pathogens and symbionts encounter in the gut.
+IELs are central to the protection of the gut against infection and dietary stress, but dysregulated IELs responses are also associated with autoimmune inflammatory bowel diseases such as Coeliac and Crohn’s disease.
 Importantly, these unique T cells reside between nutrient-absorptive intestinal epithelial cells, close to the anaerobic microbes in the intestinal lumen.
-How IEL are able to respond to changes in intestinal epithelial cells and how they influence nutrition absorption and epithelial defence is currently unclear (1).
+How IELs are able to respond to changes in intestinal epithelial cells and how they influence nutrition absorption and epithelial defence is currently unclear (1).

-The aim of this project is to investigate how specific signalling components in allows them to adapt to the intestinal microenvironment and mount appropriate responses to intestinal perturbations, including diet and microbial challenges.
-The discovery that PIM kinases uniquely regulate metabolic activation of IEL (2), and that T-cell receptor signalling in IEL is uniquely modified (3) , and that IEL have a unique metabolic signature (4), all suggest that changes in these molecular components are necessary for IEL to function.
-In this project, the student will learn to use state-of-the-art techniques including proteomics and phosphoproteomics, signalling studies to investigate the pathways regulating IEL responses, Ribo-Seq to rapidly identify changes in IEL, and in vivo models to address how perturbations in signalling pathways regulate intestinal homeostasis.
+The aim of this project is to investigate how specific molecular regulators in IELs allows them to adapt to the intestinal microenvironment and mount appropriate responses to intestinal perturbations, including diet and microbial challenges.
+The discovery that PIM kinases uniquely regulate metabolic activation of IEL (2), and that T-cell receptor signalling in IEL is uniquely modified (3) , and that IEL have a unique metabolic signature (4), all suggest that changes in these molecular components are necessary for IELs to function.
+In this project, the student will learn to use state-of-the-art techniques including proteomics and phosphoproteomics, Ribo-Seq to rapidly identify changes in IEL, and in vivo models to address how perturbations in signalling pathways regulate intestinal homeostasis.

 These studies will provide fundamental insights into how these unique immune cells communicate with epithelial cells to maintain intestinal homeostasis, findings that can be leveraged therapeutically to tune IEL activity in infectious, autoimmune and/or metabolic diseases.